 • In addition, if you need services from a specialist, a referral is not required – and you can even save money by using in-network specialists.

-Disadvantages of Medicare PPOs
+Disadvantages of Medicare Advantage PPOs

-• Medicare PPOs aren’t as widely available as HMOs, which means fewer plan offerings for beneficiaries.
+• Medicare Advantage PPOs aren’t as widely available as HMOs, which means fewer plan offerings for beneficiaries.
 For people who use out-of-network services often, this can cause healthcare costs to add up quickly.

-It’s important to consider all your healthcare needs when choosing between a Medicare Advantage plan or original Medicare.
+It’s important to consider all your healthcare needs when choosing between a Medicare Advantage plan or Original Medicare.
 When you compare the two plans, you’ll want to consider some of the differences below.

 Part A Part B Part D (prescription drugs) Medigap (supplemental) Additional coverage Out-of-state care Costs Out-of-pocket max